twrecked/hass-aarlo/README.md

 ```

 * Arlo does not have a built in `away`, `home` or `night` mode.
 Use `away_mode_name`, `home_mode_name` and `night_mode_name` to map them to one of your custom Arlo modes.
 By default `away_mode_name` maps to `Armed`.
 If you don't map all your modes in there is a possibility the alarm panel will appear blank.
 Names are case insensitive.
+* `trigger_time` determines how long, in seconds, the triggered alarm will sound
-* `trigger_time` and `alarm_volume` determine how long, in seconds, and loud, from 1 to 30, the siren will be when you trigger the alarm.
+* `alarm_volume` determine how loud, from 1 to 8, the triggered alarm will sound

 See [here](https://www.home-assistant.io/components/arlo/#alarm) for more information on mode names.